CORPFIN 2502 - Business Valuation II

 - Assessment must maintain academic standards.

-Assessment SummaryAssessment in this class will consist of a single midterm examination worth 30% of the final grade, an up to twenty page group business valuation project report worth 30% of the final grade, and a comprehensive final examination worth 40% of the final grade.
-None of the assignments and exams are redeemable.
-If a student misses the midterm test due a valid and documented reason (eg, medical report) then the final exam will count towards the combined weight of the midterm test and the final exam.
-In the absence of a documented reason for missing an exam or an assignment a mark of zero will be assigned to the respective exam/assignment.
+Assessment SummaryAssessment in this class will consist of two tests each worth 30% of the final grade and a final examination worth 40% of the final grade.
+Neither tests nor the exam are redeemable.
+If a student misses one of the midterm tests due a valid and documented reason (eg, medical report) then the other test will have a weight of 45% and the final exam will have a weight of 55%.
+In the absence of a documented reason for missing a test or the exam a mark of zero will be assigned to the respective test/exam.

 Assessment Related RequirementsWhile we are not going to keep attendance during tutorials it is highly advisable that you attend as many as you can.
 The more material you master during class/tutorial time, the less time you will have to spend studying on your own.
 Therefore, it is in your best interest to attend all lectures and tutorials for the class.

-Consultation times are after the lecture on Fridays between 4pm and 5pm in the office of the lecturer in charge at the Nexus 10 building.
+Consultation times are after the lecture on Tuesdays between 1pm and 2pm in the office (Nexus 12.31) of the lecturer in charge at the Nexus 10 building.

 Assessment DetailThe assessment components are as follows:

-A 1 hour class test will be held in Week 6 on Friday, September 5, 2014 during the first half of the lecture block – from 2pm until 3pm.
-It will cover Discounted Cash Flow (DCF) Valuation up until Firm Valuation models.
-The test will be closed book but you can bring in a two-sided A4 cheat sheet with your own notes, formulas, etc., hand-written or typed.
+A 1 hour class test will be held in Week 6 on Tuesday, August 28, 2018 during the first half of the lecture block – 2pm-3pm in Bonython Hall.
+It will cover Discounted Cash Flow (DCF) Valuation up until Equity Valuation models (topics 1 through 5 inclusive).
+The test will be closed book but you can bring in a one-page two-sided A4 cheat sheet with your own notes, formulas, etc., hand-written or typed.

 Final Exam 40%

-There will be a 3 hour exam covering topics subsequent to the midterm test.
+There will be a 3 hour exam covering topics subsequent to the first test (topics 6 through 11 inclusive).
 You will not be allowed to bring in a cheat sheet to the final exam.
 A formula sheet will be supplied by the lecturer in charge.